LudovicLeGuen/le_patissier/README.md

 * [Google-Fonts](https://fonts.google.com/ "Link to google font") was used to get the Roboto font.
 * [Google-dev-tools](https://heroku.com/ "Link to google dev tools") was used to test, develop and debug thes site on the fly.
 * [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/ "Link to Lighthouse") was used to test performances and compliance.
+* [Coolors](https://coolors.co/ "Link to Coolors") was used to create a palette based on the landing page picture.

 ### Libraries
 * django.contrib.admin